Mauriyin/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hao Yin received his B.S. degree from the Huazhong University of Science and Technology of China in 2019.
-He is currently pursuing a PhD in FunLab of Electrical Engineering at University of Washington.
-His research interests include wireless networks, networking simulation and machine learning.
+He is currently pursuing a Ph.D. in [FunLab](https://depts.washington.edu/funlab/) of Electrical Engineering at the University of Washington, as well as an MS. in the Department of Applied Mathematics at UW.

+His research interests include wireless communication (MAC layer optimization), networking simulation (ns-3) and machine learning (especially reinforcement learning and federated learning).